s-yjunn/CSC249-Project1/README.md

 # Project 1: DIY Webserver

-_Attribution: this assignment is based on ICMP Pinger Lab and ICMP Traceroute Lab from Computer Networking: a Top-Down Approach by Jim Kurose and Keith Ross.
+_Attribution: this assignment is based on Webserver Lab from Computer Networking: a Top-Down Approach by Jim Kurose and Keith Ross.
 It was modified for use in CSC249: Networks at Smith College by R. Jordan Crouser in Fall 2022._

 ## Introduction
 In this project, you will dig a bit deeper into the basics of socket programming for TCP connections in Python: how to create a socket, bind it to a specific address and port, as well as send and receive a HTTP packet.
 You will also learn some basics of HTTP header format.